kubernetes/kubernetes/docs/services.md

 can then aim traffic at the `Service` port on that `Node` and it will be proxied to the backends.

+## Choosing your own PortalIP address
+A user can specify their own ```PortalIP``` address as part of a service creation request.
+For example, if they already have an existing DNS entry that they wish to replace, or legacy systems that are configured for a specific IP address and difficult to re-configure.
+The ```PortalIP``` address that a user chooses must be a valid IP address and within the portal net CIDR range that is specified by flag to the API server.
+If the PortalIP value is invalid, the apiserver returns a ```422``` HTTP status code to indicate that the value is invalid.

 ## Shortcomings

 We expect that using iptables and userspace proxies for portals will work at